Avvvvvvie/beavergang-mc/README.md

 You can also craft decks and piles with paper and light blue / red dye.

-Because I still can't manage to make the tick.json to work, run `function gang:turn/detect` on repeat.
+Because I still can't manage to make the tick.json to work, you might need run `function gang:turn/detect` on repeat.

 ## Mechanics:
 A deck is where you take cards, a pile is where you can place multiple cards.
 Single cards can be placed anywhere, but only stacked on pile items.